 Paint and/or treat your hammock posts now that they are in position.

 Tip: If your using steel then make sure it is primed to avoid rust.
 If using wood or bamboo make sure to use a varnish or stain for protection against the elements.
 Termite control is also important if using wood.

-9. Landscape your hammock area
+9. Landscape your DIY hammock stand

 Just remember that whatever you put down can be tracked all over the rest of your yard (particularly sand…), and choose according to what you’re comfortable with.